What Makes a Good Website?

 Whilst many people would love all the bells and whistles to be included on their website sometimes the message that they’re trying to send across can easily lost in the midst of all the noise.

-The most iconic brands out on the web have turned simplicity to their favour and defined their brands around it.
+The most iconic brands out on the web have turned simplicity into their favour and defined their brands around it.
 Think iPhone.

 Easy to navigate.
 Straight to the point